Chad-Mowbray/JWT-Auth/README.md

 >   None of the claims defined below are intended to be mandatory to use or implement in all cases, but rather they provide a starting point for a set of useful, interoperable claims.
 Applications using JWTs should define which specific claims they use and when they are required or optional.

 Fascinating!
-What this means is that, you can basically put whatever you want in a JWT.
+What this means is that you can basically put whatever you want in a JWT.
 Technically.
 But the reality is that pretty much everyone pretty much follows the same conventions.
 How exactly you structure your JWT, and the claims you include in it, will depend on your application's requirements.

 In our particular JWT, the JWT ID (jti) is a unique identifier for our token, like a serial number.
 Next we have the token's expiration time in seconds (here is more about [the Epoch](https://en.wikipedia.org/wiki/Unix_time)).